 As phone cameras become increasingly advanced and platforms like Instagram give ordinary people a huge audience, smartphone photography has become a sought-after skill and the basis for some people’s careers.

 However, smartphone cameras are only half of the story.
-To really make your photos stand out, you need to use the right photo-editing apps.
+To really make your photos stand out, you can’t rely on just Instagram filters and you have to use the right photo-editing apps.
+You can also use an Android app to turn your photos into fun videos.
 Unlike on PC, finding a quality photo-editing app on Android for free is really easy.
 In fact, there are so many apps on the market that you might not be sure which one to choose.

 So what is the best Android photo-editing app?
 And what competition does it face in the Play Store?
 Here is our favorite photo editing app, along with a few notable mentions that excel in their own ways.